 The other day I caught myself thinking that it would be very convenient if I had a grandchild-less mother or a responsible six to eighteen year old next-door who loved curious babies.
-This is not the case, though, and I take these fantasies as a sign that maybe I am actually ready for Avalon to go to school a few hours a week even though every day my anxiety grows over it.
+This is not the case, though, and I take these fantasies as a sign that maybe I am actually ready for Sprout to go to school a few hours a week even though every day my anxiety grows over it.

 We had a pest control guy come out yesterday.
 I went around watching him scoop up potential animal feces with a tool that looked like the letter opener my grandmother used to have.
 He used a flashlight to examine his findings about two inches from his face.
 I thought: this is the worst job.
 Then again, I had to scrape poop out of five inch underwear with my bare hands and luke warm water only hours earlier.

-During nap time, I impulsively called an inn on the central coast and booked it for two nights in July, then texted my mother-in-law to see if she and my father-in-law could watch Avalon.
+During nap time, I impulsively called an inn on the central coast and booked it for two nights in July, then texted my mother-in-law to see if she and my father-in-law could watch Sprout.
 I almost cried when I hung up with the innkeeper.
-I have been away from Avalon a total of four nights and just like my friend Stephanie warned me, it never really gets easier.
+I have been away from Sprout a total of four nights and just like my friend Stephanie warned me, it never really gets easier.
 That wasn’t why I was almost crying though, I was almost crying because making the reservation felt so right.

 The other night I was thinking about how you can feel like you are totally killing it one minute: You’ve already shopped for the next birthday or holiday, your email inbox isn’t at capacity, you have healthy meals planned for the week, your toddler appears to like animals and broccoli and the ocean, there is a dentist appointment on the books.
 And yet, somehow, you are crying over the asparagus and homemade dip like-your-mom-used-to-make when you are eating it alone one night.